tejuh/MobileManufacturerAnalysis/README.md

 The objective of this casae study is to analyze the mobile manufacturere data and answer some key questions.
 The analysis is based on location, top customers, top models/manufacturer, average price of different models and timeline.

-The tables were created using the pre-written code "Mobile Manufacturere Analysis - Create Database and Tables".
+The below tables were created using the pre-written code "Mobile Manufacturere Analysis - Create Database and Tables".

+- Dim_manufacturer: Mannufacturer information
+- Dim_model: detials of the models with manufacturer
+- Dim_customer: customer personal infromation
+- Dim_location: Store location information
+- Fact_Transactions: Sales transactions information

+Analysis

 1. ALL STATES WHERE CUSTOMERS HAVE BOUGHT CELLPHONES FROM 2005